 - Frozen coil

-A frozen coil typically indicates a problem with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+A frozen coil typically indicates an issue with the airflow, such as restrictions caused by dirty air filters or blocked return air ductwork.
 Frozen indoor coils could also be caused by low refrigerant.

 Best practices suggest that the most effective way for a Rochester area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can efficiently review the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!